altayaydemir/altay-dot-wtf/data/books/on-writing-well.md

 Re-read without the components in brackets.
 Keep, eliminate, or rewrite.

 > Are you hanging on to something useless just because you think it's beautiful?

+## Principles: Style

+> Nobody becomes Thom Wolfe overnight, not even Thom Wolfe.

+Readers want the person talking to them to sound genuine.
+They will notice if you are putting on airs.

+They are the two most unrealistic demands from a writer but, relax and be confident.

+Be yourself.
+Writing in the first person is the most natural form.
+Don't be afraid to say "I".

+They will care about your opinions if you tell them something interesting.
+Never write anything you wouldn't comfortably say in a conversation.

+If you are not allowed to use "I," write the first draft with it, then take it out.
+Yet, avoiding the "I" form is a reflection of the organizational or political tones.

+Good writers are visible behind the words.
+Writing is an act of ego, and you might as well admit it.
+Use its energy to keep yourself going.

+## Principles: Audience

+You are writing for yourself.
+Don't try to visualize the great mass audience.
+Don't hesitate to use humor by worrying if the readers will get it.

+#### Craft: The Mechanical Act

+It's for the reader.
+Know your tools; keep it simple, so they don't give up.
+There's no excuse for losing readers due to sloppy craft.

+#### Attitude: The Creative Act

+It's who you are, what you say, and how you say it.
+It's OK to lose readers due to who you are.
+You'll either get along or not.

+## Principles: Words

+Words are the only tools you got.
+Choose them considerately.
+If you find yourself writing that someone enjoyed an illness or a business enjoyed going bankrupt, ask your self how much they really did.

+Readers read with their eyes, but they hear what you write in their inner ears.
+Learning synonyms and acronyms would help you to establish a rhythm and alliteration.

+An occasional short sentence can carry a tremendous punch.
+It stays in the readers' ear.

+## Principles: Usage

+Choose plain words –if they already exist– to express yourself clearly to anyone.

+> I don't want to give somebody my input and get their feedback, though I would be glad to offer my ideas and hear what they think of them.